 New Mexico Massage Liability Insurance Guidelines

-In order to become a massage practitioner in NM, there are a few things an applicant must do prior to becoming licensed to practice in the state.
+In order to become a massage practitioner in NM, there are a few things an applicant must do prior to becoming a licensed practitioner in the state.
 Although purchasing an insurance policy is not one of the requirements, it is highly advisable for those who are starting a practice, going to work for an employer, or wanting to protect themselves against the liabilities that come along with this field of work.

-New Jersey Massage Licensing Requirements
+New Mexico Massage Licensing Requirements

 In order to receive a license to practice as a therapeutic massage professional in NM, applicants must:

 – Complete 650 hours of coursework, from one of the board-certified and accredited schools in the state.

 – Pass the NCETM/ TMB or the MBLEx exam prior to being eligible to receive a license.

 – Comply with all the requirements and send in all relevant information to the board, including: proof of passing the exam, a 2 X 2 photo of yourself, current copy of high school diploma or GED, CPR card, and the official transcript from the school where you completed the 650 required hours.

 All information is required prior to receiving your licenses to practice, and applicants who fail to provide all information will experience delays in the process of receiving their license.

 Therapists in NM also have to renew their license biennially, for a fee of $125.

 Is Liability Insurance Required for Me?